SenTzu01/pimatic-telegram/README.md

 ### Create a Telegram Bot

 - With your Telegram client start a conversation with @BotFather
-- Send a message: /newbot
+- Send a message: <b>/newbot</b>
 - Follow the on-screen instructions
 - When choosing a name for your bot, ensure the name ends in "bot", e.g. MyAwesomePimaticBot
-- After completing the required steps, BotFather will provide a token (similar to this: 784324329:EETRNJU3jQEGWQdjNv3llb4bnDSDREGuuuL)
+- After completing the required steps, BotFather will provide a token (similar to this: <b>784324329:EETRNJU3jQEGWQdjNv3llb4bnDSDREGuuuL</b>)
-- Make sure you copy this token, and keep it secret !
+- <b>Make sure you copy this token, and keep it secret !</b>

 ### Obtain your chatID